Multistage Mixed Precision Iterative Refinement: Introduction

-Given the choice of precisions $u$, $u_f$, and $u_r$, and the choice of a solver to use in line \ref{corrsolve}, there are many potential variants of iterative refinement.
+The choice of precisions $u$, $u_f$, and $u_r$, and the choice of a solver to use in line \ref{corrsolve} defines different variants of iterative refinement.
 We refer to any variant that solves the correction equation in line \ref{corrsolve} using triangular solves with the computed LU factors as ``standard iterative refinement'' (SIR).
 For SIR, the effective precision of the correction solve is limited by the precision with which the factorization is computed, and thus we have $u_s = u_f$.
 The most commonly-used SIR variant is what we call ``traditional'' iterative refinement, in which $u_f=u$ and $u_r=u^2$.
+For instance, if the working precision is single, i.e., $u = 5.96\cdot 10^{-8}$, then for $u_r=u^2 \approx 10^{-16}$, double precision is used.
 Traditional iterative refinement was used already by Wilkinson in 1948 \cite{w:48}, and was analyzed in fixed point arithmetic by Wilkinson in 1963 \cite{w:63} and in floating point arithmetic by Moler in 1967 \cite{m:67}.
 There have also been analyses of fixed precision iterative refinement, in which $u_f=u=u_r$ \cite{jw:77}, as well as low precision factorization iterative refinement, in which $u_f^2=u=u_r$ \cite{lllkbd:06}.
 Motivated by the trend of low and mixed precision capabilities in hardware, the authors in \cite{ch:18} developed and analyzed a three-precision iterative refinement scheme, in which $u_f$, $u$, and $u_r$ may differ, which generalizes (and in some cases, improves the bounds for) many existing variants.
 For references to analyses of variants of iterative refinement, see \cite[Table 1.1]{ch:18}.

 If $A$ is very ill conditioned or badly scaled, SIR can fail, i.e., the error is not eventually bounded by a small multiple of machine precision.
 In extreme cases of ill conditioning, the error can grow with each refinement step.
 In \cite{ch:17} and \cite{ch:18}, the authors developed a mixed precision GMRES-based iterative refinement scheme (GMRES-IR), shown in Algorithm \ref{alg:gmresir}.
 The only difference with SIR is the way in which the correction equation is solved.
 The idea is that instead of using the LU factors to solve for the correction in each step, one can instead use these factors as (left) preconditioners for a preconditioned GMRES method which solves for the correction.
 In this way, the effective solve precision becomes $u_s=u$, and more ill-conditioned problems can be handled relative to SIR.
 The GMRES-based refinement approaches have seen much success in practice.
 Current GMRES-based iterative refinement variants are implemented in the MAGMA library (2.5.0) and in the NVIDIA cuSOLVER library.
 GMRES-IR also forms the basis for the new HPL-AI benchmark, used to rank computers in the TOP500 list \cite{hplai}.
 Experiments detailing the performance benefits of three-precision GMRES-IR and SIR can be found in \cite{ht:18}.